laravel-workflow/laravel-workflow.github.io/docs/features/side-effects.md

 # Side Effects

 A side effect is a closure containing non-deterministic code.
 The closure is only executed once and the result is saved.
 It will not execute again if the workflow is retried.
 Instead, it will return the saved result.
+This makes the workflow deterministic because replaying the workflow will always return the same stored value rather than re-running the non-deterministic code.

 ```php
 use Workflow\Workflow;